Driving After Upper Limb Loss

 While it’s true that new amputees usually need some healing time before they’re ready to get behind the wheel, most people, including bilateral amputees, will eventually get back to the freedom of driving.

-In this blog, we’ll offer tips, videos and other resources to help arm amputees and prosthesis users return to driving cars or trucks, ATVs, motorcycles and other powered vehicles.
+In this article, we’ll offer tips, videos and other resources to help arm amputees and prosthesis users return to driving cars or trucks, ATVs, motorcycles and other powered vehicles.
 Your prosthetist and clinical therapy specialist are also excellent sources of information about when and how to drive again after upper limb loss.

 Driving Basics for Cars and Trucks